 Layla’s current process has undergone a ton of change over the past year and we’re excited to share this behind-the-scenes look.

-We’re going to cover some of the basics to Use our Make affiliate link! your personal ClickUp workflow smoother, such as:
+We’re going to cover some of the basics to make your personal ClickUp workflow smoother, such as:

 - Everything View versus Home View